EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 meeting._

 * Developer: Krzysztof.
 Short description: let's get opinions on overall Stan [output format](https://github.com/stan-dev/stan/wiki/Output-format) in now.
 Desired resolution: list all options for overall format that need to be considered on the Wiki, set us up to decide about the overall format and start a design discussion.
+* Ben.
+How do we test whether integrate_cvode() is working correctly?
+Need short example.
+* Ben.
+Is there going to be a 2.10 release soon?
+Need to fix some more things first.
 * __Developer name.
 Short description.
 Desired resolution.__

 ### Open Discussion Topics